a312b/SteamSharp/README.md

 To use the database library, simply add the refrence for the Database.dll found at /Database/bin/Debug
 1. Install [MongoDB](https://www.mongodb.org/downloads#production) for your platform.
 2. A setup guide for Windows can be found [here](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/).
-3. To use the library and the database provided, specify the path to the folder containing the data.
+3. To use the library and the data provided, specify the path to the folder containing the data and restore it on a running mongod instance.
-Assuming your dir is at C:\Source\
+Assuming your install dir is C:\mongodb
 ```
+//Start the database setting source to where you want data to be stored.
+Note: Do not use the folder from this project.
-C:\mongodb\bin\mongod.exe --dbpath C:\Source\SteamSharp\Database\data
+C:\mongodb\bin\mongod.exe --dbpath C:\data\Steamsharp
+//Lets restore the data from Google Drive.
+Use the path to where the dump file is located.
+C:\mongodb\bin\mongorestore.exe --collection Games --db SteamSharp dump/SteamSharp/Games.bson
 ```
 You can check if the database is working by running mongo.exe.
 Mongo is found in the installation folder together with mongod.exe
 ```